Gowtham12345292/Gowtham12345292/README.md

 I'm a **Data Scientist** who builds production ML systems that generate real business impact — not just notebooks.

-🔭 Currently at **Northern Tool + Equipment**, where I replaced an expensive external lead scoring tool by building in-house propensity models on **Microsoft Fabric**
+🔭 Recently Completed my Internship at **Northern Tool + Equipment**, where I replaced an expensive external lead scoring tool by building in-house propensity models on **Microsoft Fabric**

 🚀 My models are live in production, driving marketing campaigns and generating **measurable revenue**